DEIB-GECO/BC_Intrinsic_subtyping/README.md

 A single function, *mlrBCsubFun*, must be called to perform BRCA intrinsic subtyping according to user proper choices.
 The function indeed requires as parameter the path of a csv dataset, including at least one sample and having the samples in each row and all the profiled genes or other data on the columns.
 Notice that the columns must include at least the genes of the signature of interest, indicated with the expected gene name, in case of aliases.
 Additionally to the mentioned path, the user must provide choices concerning the sample/s to be processed, their normalization (RSEM or FPKM) and the gene signature to be used (limma50 or limma50_bwe).
 Eventually, the code processes one or all the samples based on the parameters set by the user and provides as outcome the intrisic subtype or an ordered list of intrisic subtypes associated with the sample/s under examination.
 Here below the signature of the *mlrBCsubFun* function is reported together with a brief explanation of the needed parameters.
-Following a couple of lines are provided as an example.

 *mlrBCsubFun(path_parameter, chosen_sample_parameter, normalization_parameter, bwe_parameter)*